 - providing a learning, working and living environment where everyone feels valued, treated with dignity and respect and that is free from harassment, bullying, victimisation and discrimination

 - regularly monitor, audit and review the effectiveness of the Equality and Inclusion Policy and Equality Action plans

 A copy of the University’s Equality and Inclusion Policy and the Equality Analysis Guidance is available to download along with the Staff Guidance for Sexual Harassment, Misconduct and Sexual Violence and Student Guidance for Sexual Harassment, Misconduct and Sexual Violence.

 The equality and diversity activity is managed through key committees and implemented via formal policies, guidance and plans.
 The responsibility of equality and diversity extends beyond the University to also include subsidiary companies and collaborative partnerships.

-Previously known as the Two Ticks scheme, this is a voluntary government scheme and means that at this first stage we are committed to becoming more disability confident by ensuring that disabled people and developing our people.
-Not only does this help disabled people and those with long term health conditions have the opportunities to fulfil their potential and realise their aspirations but it enables the University to access the valuable skills which disabled people can bring to the University.
+Previously known as the Two Ticks scheme, this is a voluntary scheme and involves self-assessment against statements relating to recruiting, retaining and developing disabled people and developing our people.
+Not only does this help disabled people and those with long term health conditions have the opportunity to fulfil their potential and realise their aspirations but it enables the University to access the valuable skills which disabled people can bring to the University.

 To find out more about the Disability Confident Scheme visit: https://disabilityconfident.campaign.gov.uk/